cellarium-ai/cellarium-cas/README.md

-# Cell Annotation Service Client
+# Cellarium Cell Annotation Service (CAS) Client
-Python Client libraries for Cell Annotation Service
+This codebase contains the Python client library for using Cellarium Cell Annotation Service (CAS).

 # Installation
 ```
 $ pip install git+https://github.com/broadinstitute/cell-annotation-service-client.git@fg-data-reading-validation
 ```
 # Usage
-To use CAS services create a client instance with an API token:
+To use Cellarium CAS, create a client instance with your API token:

 ```python3
 from cas_cli import CASClient